joshchew24/notes/FNH 330/British Columbia.md

 	- blends with 0-100% Canadian wine
 	- can also separately produce [[Vintners Quality Alliance|VQA]]/[[BC-VQA]] wine
 - small number of commercial wineries, but account for 50% of wine produced
+- can have vineyards, but can source fruit from anywhere
 ### Land-based Wineries
 - must have a minimum of 2 acres of vineyard